-Assessment Guidelines for Chief Engineer Officer and Second Engineer Officer on Vessels Powered by Main Propulsion Machinery of Between 750 kW / 1,000 HP and 3,000 kW / 4,000 HP Propulsion Power
+Assessment Guidelines for Chief Engineer Officers and Second Engineer Officers on Ships Powered by Main Propulsion Machinery of 3,000 kW/4,000 HP Propulsion Power or More

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 1.1.A Motor Manage the operation of Design features, and operative mechanism of the On a vessel powered by diesel propulsion the candidate demonstrates the The candidate directs that the main propulsion plant be made ready for seagoing operations by: 110101 propulsion plant following machinery and associated auxiliaries: machinery of 1,000 HP or more, or an engine management of operations by directing Operating auxiliary machinery within manufacturer's specifications; machinery Marine Diesel Engine Propulsion Plant room simulator capable of replicating all propulsion plant functions and systems, the engineering plant be prepared for service.
-2. Contacting the bridge watch officer and arranging for the testing of steering gear and main engine; or during approved laboratory equipment training, 3.
-Testing the main propulsion engine(s) for proper start and direction. training, 4.
-Performing pre-operational checks with satisfactory results; 5.
-Transferring control of the propulsion engines to the Bridge (if fitted for Bridge control); 6.
-Preparing the plant for start-up using the most appropriate methods and in accordance with manufacturer specifications; 7.
-Ensuring that propulsion plant performance is verified and checked in relation to bridge commands and technical specifications; and 8.
-Complying with international and domestic regulatory requirements.
+Task No. Co STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard Motor op pro pla Anage the peration of ropulsion lant nachinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Marine Diesel Engine Propulsion Plant On a vessel powered by diesel propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate demonstrates the management of operations by directing the engineering plant be prepared for service.
+The candidate directs that the main propulsion plant to be made ready for seagoing operations by: Ensuring that auxiliary machinery is operating within manufacturer specifications; Contacting the bridge watch officer and arranging for the testing of steering gear and the main engine; Testing the main propulsion engine(s) for proper start and direction; Ensuring that all pre-operational checks are performed and satisfactory results are obtained; Transferring control of the propulsion engines to the bridge (if fitted for bridge control); Preparing the plant for start-up using the most appropriate method and in accordance with manufacturer specifications; Ensuring that propulsion plant performance is verified and checked in relation to bridge commands and technical specifications; and Ensuring compliance with all international and domestic regulatory requirements.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 1.1.B Motor Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Marine Diesel Engine Propulsion Plant On a vessel powered by diesel propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate demonstrates the management of operations by directing the engineering plant be operated in maneuvering mode.
-The candidate directs that the main propulsion plant maneuvering operations to be performed as directed by the Bridge, including: 1.
-Operating auxiliary machinery within acceptable limits and parameters; 2.
-Ensuring that the main propulsion engine(s) react properly to requests for changes in speed and direction; 3.
-Temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications; and 4.
-Plant performance is verified and checked for adherence to bridge commands and technical specifications.
-1.1.C Motor Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Marine Diesel Engine Propulsion Plant On a vessel powered by diesel propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate demonstrates the management of operations by directing the engineering plant be operated at full sea speed.
-The candidate directs the main propulsion plant to be brought to full sea speed operations, including: 1.
-Ensuring that the main propulsion engine(s) speed is increased at a rate in accordance with manufacturer's specifications upon receiving direction from the Bridge Watch Officer; 2.
-Temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications; 3.
-Ancillary equipment such as distillers are brought on line in accordance with manufacturer's directions and operational requirements; and 4.
-Propulsion plant performance is verified and checked in relation to bridge commands and technical specifications.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 1.1.B Motor Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Marine Diesel Engine Propulsion Plant On a vessel powered by diesel propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate demonstrates the management of operations by directing the engineering plant be operated in maneuvering mode.
+The candidate directs performance main propulsion plant maneuvering operations as directed by the bridge by ensuring that: All auxiliary machinery is operating within acceptable limits and parameters; The main propulsion engine(s) react properly to requests for changes in speed and direction; All temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications; and Plant performance is verified and checked in relation to bridge commands and technical specifications 1.1.C Motor Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Marine Diesel Engine Propulsion Plant On a vessel powered by diesel propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate demonstrates the management of operations by directing the engineering plant be operated at full sea speed.
+The candidate directs the main propulsion plant to be brought to full sea speed operations by ensuring that: Main propulsion engine(s) speed is increased at a rate in accordance with manufacturer's specifications upon receiving direction from the bridge watch officer; All temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications; Ancillary equipment such as distillers, are brought on line in accordance with manufacturer's directions and operational requirements; and Propulsion plant performance is verified and checked in relation to bridge commands and technical specifications